zhiqic/Rethinking-Counting/README.md

 GauNet is licensed under the [Apache 2.0 license](LICENSE.md).

-> **Disclaimer**: This repository's README has been modified due to certain constraints.
-We appreciate your understanding.
+> **Disclaimer**: Due to the presence of sensitive information, modifications were made to this repository.
+We're actively addressing inconsistencies in our TensorFlow version.
+Unfortunately, a PyTorch version is not available at this time.
+Thank you for your understanding.